 Subject

 A countryman performs a manual task while standing in a punt amongst some trees.
-His reaches towards the prow of the boat with both hands in order to lift a two-handled basket from inside the hull.
+He reaches towards the prow of the boat with both hands in order to lift a two-handled basket from inside the hull.

 Printed text from a book at top right.
 Signed in pencil bottom right.
 Later inscriptions in pencil: bottom left of sheet ‘691.
 6865.’ bottom right ‘man in a punt’